What Personal Information does Benchling collect?

 Some Personal Information you share with us directly, some information we collect automatically, and some information we collect from third parties.
 This section sets forth the categories of data we collect from you.

-In order to provide you with the Services, we may ask you to provide us with certain details or information (“Account Data”), including:
+In order to provide you with the Services, Benchling Learning Labs or the Benchling Community (as applicable), we may ask you to provide us with certain details or information (“Account Data”), including:

 Contact details such as your name, email address, and phone number.
 For example, we collect such information when you register for an account, provide information within your account settings, display your user profile information, or communicate with us.

-Account details, including username, password, your affiliated company/institution name, profile/avatar picture, and security questions.
+Account details, including username, user ID, password, your affiliated company/institution name, profile/avatar picture, and security questions.

 Product feedback when you provide it when using our Services.